cbrice72/LIBRA-App/README.md

 ### *Running the App*

+This subsection lists the basic steps to get up and running.
+For detailed usage instructions, see [USAGE.md](./USAGE.md).

-If you built the app with ROS2 support, you must first source the ROS2 environments.
+If you built the app with ROS2 support, you must first **source the ROS2 environments** in the terminals you will use for the following two steps.

 ```bash
 source /opt/ros/humble/setup.bash
 source LIBRA-ROS2-Tools/ros2_ws/install/setup.bash
 ```

+#### **(1) Graphical User Interface (GUI)**

-The app can then be launched via the terminal or, if you need easy access to debugging tools, via Qt Creator.
-For detailed usage instructions, see [USAGE.md](./USAGE.md).
+The app can be launched via a terminal or, if you need easy access to debugging tools, via Qt Creator.

 - **Terminal** &ndash; Simply run the `libra_app_gui` executable located in the build folder (the path is output to the terminal at the end of the CMake build step).